ui-libraries/uids-headfoot/README.md

 # UIDS header and footer

+## Goal
-UIDS-branded Libraries header and footer with minimal dependencies that can be applied to any site.
+Libraries' UIDS (University of Iowa Design System - [brand.uiowa.edu](https://brand.uiowa.edu/)) compliant header and footer with minimal dependencies that can be applied to any site.

 ## Working assumptions
-- Most styles and behaviors will be dependencies (e.g., using a CDN) so tweaks can be made centrally.
+- Most styles and behaviors will be dependencies (e.g., using a CDN or one of our servers) so edits/updates can be made centrally.
 - Start with a skinny header and a full footer as the default.
+This is what we currently use for all brandable offerings.

 ## Example
 [https://ui-libraries.github.io/uids-headfoot/](https://ui-libraries.github.io/uids-headfoot/)